 Returns a list of the currently selected features.

-Resets the layer's features visibility back to factory defaults.
+Resets the visibility of all features back to their original state.

 Selects the given feature and adds it to the current list of selected features.